abhiamola/Abhishek_Amola_Test/Q3/README.md

 Now, your SF and NY servers, along with the cache client, should be running.
 You can make requests to the cache client by accessing endpoints like http://localhost:8000/:key for GET requests a replacing :key with the desired key.
 Example - http://localhost:8000/1

 ![image](https://github.com/abhiamola/Abhishek_Amola_Test/assets/15613143/21f3e6e1-71b1-4852-839d-094926531b6d)
-It shows data is retrived from NY and SF server.
+<br/>It shows data is retrived from NY and SF server.
 Id '1' has value '2'
 ![image](https://github.com/abhiamola/Abhishek_Amola_Test/assets/15613143/386af245-9678-42af-84e5-bf3e34c015f8)
-Now value is returning from cache.
+<br/>Now value is returning from cache.
 It will stay in cache for only 5 seconds